 When you say ”a Rolex doesn’t tick”, and are referring to a tick as one tick per second, it means that you refer to Rolex quartz watches, and to make things complicated, Rolex has actually manufactured quartz watches during the quartz era, but they don’t anymore.
 This means that you’ll find no modern Rolex watch that ticks like a quartz watch, and if you do, it is fake.

 During the quartz era, Rolex released a line called ”Oyster quartz”, which was a model line consisting of battery-powered watches.
 Rolex manufactured its last quartz watch in 2001, which is the last year Rolex ever submitted a quartz timepiece to COSC for certification.
 As such, while Rolex doesn’t manufacture quartz watches anymore, they have done so, and therefore, Rolex watches that tick especially ”high” and noteworthy exist.
 And what most people think of when they say ”tick” is one tick per second.
 And when we are talking one tick per second, only quartz watches do that.

 So the short answer is that yes, Rolex watches do tick, but as you’ve understood, there’s more to it than that.

 If you are to take a modern automatic Rolex movement in slow-motion, you will see that it will beat at 8 “mini-ticks” per second, as this is the normal beat rate of Rolex watches – a beat rate of 28,800 (the second hand has 28,800 beats per hour).
-The older Rolex movements had a 19,800 rate, which means the sweeping of the second hand not as smooth, and making it look (and sound) more ticking.
+The older Rolex movements had a 19,800 rate, which means the sweeping of the second hand was not as smooth, making it look (and sound) more “ticking”.

 To conclude this question, yes, Rolex watches tick, but most Rolex watches do so in a different way than most people may think.